n04x/comp476-assignment2/README.md

 ## Obstacles
-The obstacles is clearly defined by the color RED in the map layout.
-There is two type of obstacle, a 4-sided one and a triangular prism one.
+The obstacles is clearly defined in the map with the hexadimal code #40F5F3 in the map layout.
+There is two type of obstacle, a 4-sided obstacle and a triangular prism.
 In all three (3) rooms there is some obstacles.

 ## Scripts file explanation
 ### Node.cs